InboxSDK/InboxSDK/readme.md

 platform-implementation.js which is evaluated and creates a PlatformImplementation object.

+## src/inboxsdk-js/

+This contains the code for the global `InboxSDK` object with the `load` and `loadScript` methods.

+## src/platform-implementation-js/

+This is the code that the InboxSDK loader fetches from our server.

+When it's executed, it defines a global object containing a function that instantiates a PlatformImplementation object.
+Calls to `InboxSDK.load` return a promise that resolves to this object.
+This object is the object given to the extension.

 The PlatformImplementation object instantiates either a GmailDriver or InboxDriver object and uses it to do its DOM manipulations.
 The Driver object is not directly exposed to the application.